Nature Church: History

 The Mary Immaculate Parish originated from the Saint Joseph Parish located at Las Piñas' Barrio E. Aldana, well known for its Bamboo Organ, in an area where post-war new settlements were mushrooming and the need for spiritual nourishment was soon answered by a proliferation of chapels within villages.

 Sometime later, when the Holy Family Parish was established in BF Almanza which was close to Talon, its new parish priest, Fr.
 Ernesto Joaquin, took in these chapels, including the Sto.
 Niño Chapel in Moonwalk.
 This site was later chosen to house the new church to be built in honor of Mary Immaculate.

 On August 22, 1979, Jaime L. Cardinal Sin made the whole area of Talon, which comprises 40 subdivisions, into one parish under the name Mary Immaculate.
 He appointed Fr.
 Colin Apap and Fr.
-Victor Agius, both from Malta, as Parish Priest and Assistant Parish Priest.
+Victor Agius, both from Malta, as Parish Priest and Assistant Parish Priest, respectively.
 Fr.
-Collin was installed on September 8, 1979 while the church was dedicated on December 8, 1979.
+Collin was installed on September 8, 1979, while the church was dedicated on December 8, 1979.

-Originally, the parish church was built out of the old Sto Niño Chapel in Moonwalk Village, Las Piñas, but as the community and population grew, its later parish priest, Fr Pierino Rogliardi, saw the need for a larger church structure.
-Hence the beginning of the building of the “Nature Church” complex, which would showcase Filipino organic architecture as championed by the chosen architect, National Artist Francisco “Bobby” Mañosa.
+Originally, the parish church was built out of the old Sto.
+Niño Chapel in Moonwalk Village, Las Piñas, but as the community and population grew, its later parish priest, Fr Pierino Rogliardi, saw the need for a larger church structure.
+Hence, the beginning of the building of the "Nature Church" complex, which would showcase Filipino organic architecture as championed by the chosen architect, National Artist Francisco "Bobby" Mañosa.

 On December 8, 1987, the feast day of the Immaculate Conception, the new church was inaugurated.